10 Contemporary Christian Thanksgiving Songs

-The song is appropriate for both Thanksgiving and Easter celebrations.
+The song is appropriate for Easter and Thanksgiving celebrations.
 As the name implies, it follows salvation and thanksgiving themes:

 "Thank You, Lord" is a little different from the other songs on our list.
 IT is a thanksgiving Christian song with an upbeat country style.

 Don Moen's recording is a good one, but we like the Paul Baloche version.
 It's the perfect song of gratitude and praise for family Thanksgiving celebrations:

 "I come before You today, and there's just one thing that I want to say / Thank You, Lord, thank You, Lord for all You've given to me, for all the blessings that I cannot see."